katelynrae/Documentation/docs/installation-guide.md

 ## Notes on installation for iOS

-We are managing the Network Canvas Alpha and Beta through Apple's Test Flight software.
-To install Network Canvas on your device, you will first need to download and install the Test Flight app from the Apple App Store.
+Network Canvas Beta can be installed directly from the [Apple App Store](https://apps.apple.com/us/app/network-canvas/id1233134698) on any device running iOS.

 Once you have completed this, you can click on the following link to join the testing program: [Network Canvas on Apple TestFlight](https://testflight.apple.com/join/xHonPrKO).